Should I Hire a Construction Accident Attorney?

-Deadlines can vary widely from one to the next.
+Deadlines can vary widely.
 You may have just days or weeks after your construction accident to meet some of them, just months to meet others, and just a year or two to meet others.
-Missing any of these deadlines, however, could put your rights to payment for medical care, lost wages, and other damages in jeopardy and may cause you to lose your rights altogether.
+Missing any of these deadlines, however, could put your rights to payment for medical care, lost wages, and other damages in jeopardy and may cause you to lose your right to compensation altogether.

-Needless to say, when healing from a serious injury, you should not have to trouble yourself with worrying about a missed deadline.
+Therefore, when healing from a serious injury, you should not have to trouble yourself with worrying about a missed deadline.
 Hiring a construction accident attorney takes care of that issue for you.
-Among the many services they provide, attorneys take the steps necessary to meet deadlines important to preserving their clients’ rights.
+Among the many services they provide, attorneys take the steps necessary to meet the deadlines important to preserving their clients’ rights.

-At-Fault Parties and Insurers Want to Take Advantage of You
+At-Fault Parties and Insurers May Take Advantage of You

-Insurance companies, in particular, have a reputation for engaging in questionable practices to limit their financial liability for an accident.
+Insurance companies, in particular, have a reputation for doing everything they can to limit their financial liability for an accident.
 They sometimes use high-pressure tactics, like calling you and insisting that you must give them a recorded interview or dangling a settlement offer that will expire soon if you do not accept it.